microsoft/xlang/design_notes/XDN00 - Design Note Process.md

 - **Discoverable**.
 An outsider or someone new to the effort should be able to quickly determine the set of completed decisions and the motivation for those decisions.
 New project members should understand and efficiently participate in the process with little training.

-Design Notes are _not_ a substitute for documentation.
+Design notes are _not_ a substitute for documentation.
 Project documentation describes _how_ the system works.
-Design Notes capture _why_ the team chose to build the system the way that they did.
+Design notes capture _why_ the team chose to build the system the way that they did.

 ## 2\.
 The Process